alphagov/publishing-api/README.md

 - **Unpublishing**: An object indicating a previously published edition which has been removed from the live site.
 Can be "gone", "withdrawal", or "redirect".
-- **User**: A user of the system, which is used to restrict what content is returned from the API as well as prevent certain actions on content.
+- **User**: A user of the system, which is used to track who initiated requests and to restrict access to draft content.
 - **Path Reservation**: An object that attributes a path on GOV.UK to a piece of content.
 It is used when paths need to be reserved before that content enters the system.